 - Air delivery rate of 450 cubic feet per minute

 - Quiet motor at all 4 fan speeds

 GermGuardian AC4825 ReviewThe GermGuardian is one of the best air purifiers in the market in terms of low cost and high efficiency at smoke removal (even marijuana smoke) and odor removal.
 It is lightweight, compact, and runs quietly.
 It is a must-have for those who just want a device that works out of the box.
 The only con of this product is that it is not suitable for very large rooms.
 For the price of one of the purifiers above, you could purchase a few AC4825’s.
 For a more detailed review, be sure to check out our full review on the GermGuardian AC4825.

 - Washable filter

 - True HEPA filter included

 As we said earlier, the best air purifier for weed smoke varies on a case by case basis.
 However, if you smoke weed indoors we highly recommend buying an air purifier.
 It will greatly improve the smell and air in your living area.
-And, beyond your health and personal space; reducing the negative impact on those around you will help when it voters head to the polls to legislate medical and recreational marijuana use.
+And, beyond your health and personal space reducing the impact on those around you will help when it voters head to the polls to vote for medical and recreational pot use.

 Remember, when shopping for the best air purifier for weed smoke get one with HEPA and activated carbon.
-That way you’ll be covering almost all of the airborne pollutants created while smoking.
-Also, make sure that the unit is rated for the room size where it will reside.
-With those three factors taken into consideration, you should be good.
-And, until air purifiers come with the best purifier for weed smoke rating on the box PureAirSupply.com will be here to help you make the right decision.
+That way you’ll cover almost all of the airborne pollutants created while smoking.
+With those three factors covered, you should be good.
+And, until air purifiers come with the best purifier for weed smoke rating on the box we will be here to help you make the right decision.
 Oh and lose the homemade weed smoke filter… it just isn’t up to the task.